-- If a school age child requests a rest then there is a designated area for the child to be inactive and calm, away from the main group of children. - The designated rest area may be a cushion, mat or seat in a quiet section of the care environment. - Quiet, solitary play experiences are available for those school age children who request the need for a rest or time away from their peers. - Safe resting practices are relevant to school age children because, if they are resting or sleeping they should be monitored at regular intervals and a school aged child's face should be uncovered when they are sleeping.
+- If a school age child requests a rest then there is a designated area for the child to be inactive and calm, away from the main group of children. - The designated rest area may be a cushion, mat or seat in a quiet section of the care environment.

-• Light bedding is the preferred option.
+- Quiet, solitary play experiences are available for those school age children who request the need for a rest or time away from their peers. - Safe resting practices are relevant to school age children because, if they are resting or sleeping they should be monitored at regular intervals and a school aged child's face should be uncovered when they are sleeping. - Light bedding is the preferred option.

-Safe resting practices for a child who is unwell
+Safe sleep and resting practices for a child who is unwell

-Children who are unwell will be given the highest supervision priority and monitored constantly especially if the child has a high temperature vomited or received minor trauma to their head.
-For example, a baby who is crawling topples over and bumps their head or a ten year old who receives a blow to the head while playing sport.
+Children who are unwell will be given the highest supervision priority and monitored constantly especially if the child has a high temperature, vomited or received minor trauma to their head.
+For example, a baby who is crawling topples over and bumps their head or a ten year old who receives a bump to the head while playing sport.

-Supervision of resting children
+Supervision of sleeping and resting children

-- All children who are resting will be supervised by family day care educator regularly. - Students or volunteers will not be left unsupervised when settling children for a rest. - All children who have fallen asleep in the care will be monitored regularly with specific attention to breathing patterns. - Educator will physically present in the room or should always be within close proximity as to be able to hear and / or see if the child awakens. - The Educator will regularly check the rest environment for children aged from 0-5 years every 10-15 minutes
+- All children who are resting will be supervised by family day care educator regularly. - Students or volunteers will not be left unsupervised when settling children for a rest. - All children who have fallen asleep in the care will be monitored regularly with specific attention to breathing patterns. - Educator will physically present in the room or should always be within close proximity as to be able to hear and / or see if the child awakens. - Educator must ensure physical checks of a sleeping child with a medical condition every 15 minutes. - All children above 1 year old without any medical condition must be physically checked every 30 minutes. - physically check that the infant/child from the side of the cot (or floor mattress/toddler bed) to include: - breathing- rise and fall of child's chest - $\circ$ skin and lip colour - head position - o body temperature - o airway - $\circ$ $\$ head and face- ensure they remain uncovered - Children attending overnight care must be physically checked every 3-4 hours to ensure their safety.
+A baby monitor with sound and viewing ability is highly encouraged to ensure close supervision during overnight stay.